House price crash 2026: A risk or reality?

 • However, even within London, not all areas have been affected by falling house prices, with some more affordable areas seeing house prices reach an all-time high last autumn.

-• And a house price crash is not expected across the board in the UK.
-In fact, house prices in the UK are expected to gently trend 1%-4% upwards by in 2026.
+• However, a house price crash is not expected across the board in the UK.
+In fact, 2026 UK house price predictions are expected to gently trend 1%-4% upwards in 2026.

 House price crash in London: latest news